Opportunities for 2022/23

 This role would suit someone who likes working with a team and who enjoys speaking with other parents and staff and working on projects and events.

 "I joined the PAC executive because I believe that through parental involvement and modelling, our kids can learn about the importance of community, collective action and the fact that people of all ages, backgrounds and abilities can impact positive change.
-I'm looking forward to working with a new group on the executive in 2021/22!" ~Karen, PAC Vice-Chair and Communications, 2020 - current.
+I'm looking forward to working with a new group on the executive in 2021/22!" ~Karen, PAC Vice-Chair and Communications, 2020 - 2021.

 Each year we look for dedicated parents/guardians to step up and act as Class Representatives!
 This volunteer role comes with a template for success and the flexibility to tailor it based on your unique classroom experience.
 Acting as Class Rep is your opportunity to be more connected to your child’s classroom, the teacher, other parents and the school.
 Increased involvement leads to increased connectedness for both you and your child.